 An hour of maintenance is worth 10 hours of restoration work.
 Trust me, I've done both.

-After restoring hundreds of boats on the Chesapeake Bay and around Ocean City, I've tried just about every boat oxidation removal method out there.
-Here's what I've found actually works, and what's a waste of time and money.
+Through Starke training and working on boats around Ocean City and the Chesapeake Bay, I've tested a lot of boat oxidation removal methods.
+Here's what actually works, and what's a waste of time and money.

 What Works for Boat Oxidation Removal